Ready to find the perfect college degree?

 Myth #4: The Agency is not accountable to anyone or any organization

-The CIA operates with the oversight of several domestically elected representatives, including those at the highest levels of government like the president, vice president, secretary of state, and secretary of defense.
-Multiple Congressional and House committees also monitor the Agency.
+The CIA operates with the oversight of several domestically elected representatives.
+These include those at the highest levels of government.

-Myth #5: The CIA knows all of the government’s secrets
+Myth #5: The CIA knows all the government’s secrets

-The Agency operates on a “need to know” policy and adheres to a strict policy on classified information.
-CIA personnel do not have access to classified information if it is not directly related to their job and its duties.
+The Agency operates on a “need to know” policy.
+It adheres to a strict standard on classified information.
+CIA analysts do not have access to classified information unless it relates to their job.

-Final Thoughts on a Career Path to the CIA
+Final Thoughts on Career Paths to the CIA

 - 30 Most Affordable Online Bachelor’s in Criminal Justice: Private Non-Profit Colleges